tgwittman/tgwittman.github.io/README.md

-# [Bootstrap - Resume]
+# Bootstrap Inspired Resume
-Introduction to Timothy Wittman.
+Hello, I'm Timothy Wittman.
+This basic webpage is to help you learn more about me!